Leshan Sichuan, China Travel Guide

 Be aware of typical operating hours and holiday schedules in Leshan.

 Large banks like China Construction Bank, Bank of China, ICBC, and Agricultural Bank of China have branches in Leshan.
-ATMs are widely available and often accept cards from other countries.
+ATMs are easy to find and often accept international cards.

 Government offices operate on weekdays from 8:30 AM to 12:00 PM and 1:30 PM to 5:30 PM.
 These offices are typically closed on weekends and public holidays.